Gravito-electromagnetic analogies: Conclusion

 The tidal tensor formalism is primarily suited for a transparent comparison between the two interactions, since it is based on mathematical objects describing covariant \emph{physical} forces common to both theories.
-The most natural application of the analogy is the dynamics of spinning multipole test particles, which is studied in the companion paper \cite{Gyros} to quadrupole order.
-As a formalism, consisting of mathematical objects with direct physical interpretation, encoding the gravitational \emph{physical}, covariant forces, it can be useful in many applications, namely gravitational radiation (as discussed in Sec.~\ref{sub:Matte's-equations-vs}), and whenever one wishes to study the physical aspects of spacetime curvature (as a further example, we mention the physical significance of the curvature invariants, which have attracted attention in the context of experimental astrophysics, and are studied in this framework in \cite{PaperInvariantes}).
+Comparing the tidal tensors of both sides is straightforward from Eqs. (\ref{analogy}.3)-(\ref{analogy}.7) of Table \ref{analogy}.
+Fundamental differences are encoded in their symmetries and time projections; herein we explored them in terms of the worldline deviation of (monopole) test particles; and in the companion paper \cite{Gyros}, in terms of the dynamics of spinning multipole test particles.
+The latter is perhaps the most natural application of the formalism; but it can be useful in many other applications, namely gravitational radiation (as discussed in Sec.~\ref{sub:Matte's-equations-vs}), and whenever one wishes to study the physical aspects of spacetime curvature.

-The analogy based on inertial GEM fields from the 1+3 formalism, Sec. \ref{sec:3+1}, is a very powerful formalism, with vast applications; especially in the case of stationary spacetimes, where for arbitrarily strong fields the equation for geodesics is cast in a form similar to Lorentz force; many other effects related to frame dragging can be treated exactly with the GEM fields: gyroscope {}``precession'' (relative to the {}``distant stars'') \cite{Gyros,The many faces,GEM User Manual,JantzenThomas,Natario},

-{} the Sagnac effect \cite{RizziRuggieroSagnac}, the Faraday rotation \cite{ZonozPRD}, the force on a gyroscope (Sec.~\ref{sub:Force-quasi-Maxwell} and \cite{Natario}; note however that it is not as general as the the tidal tensor formulation of the same force); and other applications, such as the matching of stationary solutions \cite{MenaNatario}, or describing the hidden momentum of spinning particles \cite{Gyros}.
+The analogy based on inertial GEM fields from the 1+3 formalism, Sec. \ref{sec:3+1}, is a very powerful formalism, with vast applications; especially in the case of stationary spacetimes, where for arbitrarily strong fields the equation for geodesics is cast in a form similar to Lorentz force; many other effects related to frame-dragging can be treated exactly with the GEM fields: gyroscope ``precession'' \cite{Gyros,The many faces,GEM User Manual,JantzenThomas,Natario}, the Sagnac effect \cite{RizziRuggieroSagnac}, the Faraday rotation \cite{ZonozPRD}, the force on a gyroscope (Sec.~\ref{sub:Force-quasi-Maxwell} and \cite{Natario}; note however that it is not as general as the tidal tensor formulation of the same force); and other applications, such as the matching of stationary solutions \cite{MenaNatario}, or describing the ``hidden momentum'' of spinning particles \cite{Gyros}.
 The general formulation of GEM fields in Sec.~\ref{sec:3+1}, applying to arbitrary fields and frames, extends the realm of applicability of this formalism.